IBM-Cloud/docs/services/ObjectStorage/os_versioning.md

 # Setting up object versioning {: #setting-up-versioning}

-Object versioning allows you to keep older versions of your objects by automatically storing them in a backup container.
-Versioning allows you to see a history of each object and keep track of when changes are made.
+You can keep older versions of your objects automatically by setting up object versioning.
+With versioning, you can see a history of each object.
 {: shortdesc}

 When you upload a new version of your file to your main container, the previous version is automatically moved into your backup container.
 If you delete the file from your main container, the most recent version is automatically moved from your backup container into the main container to replace the deleted file.